CDPTechnologies/JavascriptCDPLoggerClient/DOCUMENTATION.md

 ---

-*Thank you for using the JavaScript CDP Logger Client!* We hope this library makes it easier to integrate CDP Studio’s powerful logging capabilities into your own tools and applications. ([GitHub - CDPTechnologies/JavascriptCDPLoggerClient: A simple Javascript interface to communicate with CDP applications containing a CDPLogger component to retrieve historic data.](https://github.com/CDPTechnologies/JavascriptCDPLoggerClient#:~:text=A%20simple%20JavaScript%20interface%20for,com))
+*Thank you for using the JavaScript CDP Logger Client!* We hope this library makes it easier to integrate CDP Studio’s powerful logging capabilities into your own tools and applications. ([GitHub - CDPTechnologies/JavascriptCDPLoggerClient](https://github.com/CDPTechnologies/JavascriptCDPLoggerClient#:~:text=A%20simple%20JavaScript%20interface%20for,com))